rothos/protocol_1/index.md

 To make things even more complicated, people can manufacture or play up harm.
 They can accuse people of not just being creepy but also being subtly harmful.
 And sometimes they’ll be right, but it will be low-grade harm, and sometimes they’ll be mistaken, but some part of them, reflectively or unreflectively wants it to be true because it would be convenient if it were true.

 To make things even *more* complicated, often people who are vulnerable to what another person is doing will in some sense *want* to be affected, in part, by what the other person is doing.
 Usually what the other person is doing will have “good” parts and “bad” parts, and a person’s system will “unreflectively/subconsciously choose” to take the bad with the good, in order to get the good.
 This will usually be reflectively disendorsed—the “good thing” upon examination, will be confused, somehow—but can still, in some sense, be used to point to complicity on the part of the person being affected.
-[One way of becoming less vulnerable, by the way, is to make it safe to see what is or feels good about what’s happening, or the current thing in the system, and to find a healthier version of the attractive but disendorsed thing, which can replace the net bad package as well as the receptive surface] In any case, often the seemingly good thing will in some way have been sculpted to have that attractiveness/temptation, and so on, to make it more likely that people will be hooked by it.
+[One way of becoming less vulnerable, by the way, is to make it safe to see what is or feels good about what’s happening, or the current thing in the system, and to find a healthier version of the attractive but disendorsed thing, which can replace the net bad package as well as the receptive surface.]
+In any case, often the seemingly good thing will in some way have been sculpted to have that attractiveness/temptation, and so on, to make it more likely that people will be hooked by it.
 And often the person who has the attractive/tempting thing will (at least eventually if not immediately) reflectively disendorse it being that way, too.

 This is all very hard.

-There is an additional phenomenon of people believing that they are protected by their rationality, reaonabilitiy, belief in science, or strength of will.
+There is an additional phenomenon of people believing that they are protected by their rationality, reasonableness, belief in science, or strength of will.
 But, very often, such people will still be affected in occluded layers.
 And so their behavior will become more harmful, because they themselves have been harmed by something, but they will be resistant or unable to investigate this.
 And they might also further transfer bad things to other people; they might unknowingly pass bad stuff along.
 Such people are good candidates for interaction with a healer, if they agree to it.

 Another problematic thing that can happen is, when someone becomes a systematic meditator, they can start decompensating in ways that influence occluded material.
 They might have cycles of increased desperation or neediness that bleeds through in problematic or intense ways.
 And people who are good-faith trying to become safer to be around, or just better people, can actually become more dangerous to be around for a period of time.
 This extends to communities as well.
 For a community of self-transformers, things can get much, much, much worse until things get better—lives can be ruined and communities can get torn apart, even as people just wanted to get better together.
 All the bad stuff can come out in insidious and explosive ways.